 - On each inhale, lengthen your spine.
 On each exhale, sink farther into the pose to stretch your hamstrings and open your heart back.

-- Hold the pose for 5-10 breaths, then move into a sequence or exit by dropping your knees back to tabletop.
+- Hold the pose for 5-10 breaths, then move into a sequence or exit by dropping your knees back to the tabletop.

 Tips for Mastering the Pose